Langhalsdino/StageMate/README.md

 pip install SpeechRecognition
 ```

 Now your need to add some Bing Speech API keys to the Key Array ([audioTranscription.py](./AudioTranscription/audioTransciption.py) `line 20`).
 The needed amount varies according to the selected `DELTA` value, in order to get no `to many request` response.
-A Reccomendation might be around `4/DELTA`.<br>
+A Recommendation might be around `4/DELTA`.<br>
 You can get two keys with your GitHub account to try the [Bing Speech API](https://azure.microsoft.com/en-us/try/cognitive-services/) service.

 After the installation you can try the script by simply starting it from the command line.